7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 ok
 ```

-So `~s` will take a list of nested lists and concatenate them all into a single string.
+A hah!
+The control sequence `~s` will take a list of nested lists and concatenate them all into a single string, i.e. single list!
 That is what I used to display the return value of `my_date_string()`.

 The control sequences are described in the [io:format/2 docs](http://erlang.org/doc/man/io.html#format-2).
 The general form of a control sequence is:

-    ~FieldWidth.Precision.PaddingModControl.
+    ~Width.Precision.PaddingModControl.

  To represent hours like this:

      1:09:05

-I used a FieldWidth of 2, nothing for the Precision because I don't think it applies to integers, 0 for the padding, and `w` for the Control character, giving me:
+I used a field Width of 2; nothing for the Precision because I don't think it applies to integers; 0 for the padding; and `w` for the Control character, giving me:

     ~2..0w

-If you don't use a formatting sequence like that, then when you the time has single digits in it, you will get output like this:
+If you don't use a formatting sequence like that, and the time has single digits in it, you will get output like this:

  1:9:5